Research Interests

 -

-Oncogenesis driven by virus-triggered 3D chromatin looping.
+Oncogenesis driven by virus-triggered chromatin rewiring.
 One of our key hypotheses is that viruses alter the host genome 3D looping during infection in diferent cancers.
-This provides us an unique angle to evaluate novel gene biomarkers in virus-triggered cancers.
-We also found that viruses re-organize critical super enhancers in re-wiring tumor genome expression.
+This provides us an unique angle to evaluate novel gene biomarkers in EBV-triggered cancers.
+We found that EBV and HPV re-organize genome-wide enhancer profiles and alter tumor genome expression.

 -

 Clonal hematopoiesis biomarkers across solid tumors.
 Clonal hematopoiesis was found highly associated to reduced survival in cancer patients.
 The molecular mechanisms however are unclear.
-We work closely with the ORIEN network to decode relationships between cancers and clonal hematopoiesis, to understand the common and unique roles of clonal hematopoiesis.
+We explore clonal hematopoiesis variants in public data repositories to understand their epidemiology features.
+We work closely with the ORIEN network to decode the roles of clonal hematopoiesis across cancer types.